matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 ## Alternatives

-It would be preferable if the widget would not need to pass the actual data to the client over the Widget API, but if it could acquire an authenticated upload URL that it can use to upload the file directly to the homeserver without the need of an authentication token.
-[MSC2246][MSC2246] goes into this direction, however, it still requires that the upload is authenticated.

 TODO: "proxy" the mxcs and have the client bookkeep the e2ee data?

 As mentioned above, [MSC2762][MSC2762] defines the client to handle all end-to-end encryption tasks.
 Handling the